tmasch/bpf_be/documentation/Iconobase - Classes.md

 - If the Collection is an Auction House, there must be a date (or a dummy for date not known??)

+## Inscription

+I am still somewhat uncertain about this record.
+In general, I would only record inscriptions if this gives relevant information (e.g., having "SCS GEORGIUS" next to an image of St George doesn't tell us much, one could then tick the qualifier 'inscription' next to the Iconography and would not have to bother transcribe the text.
+On the other hand, such transcriptions, even if not relevant from other perspectives, could make sense for single-leaf prints because they can help with the identification.)
+Some inscriptions are regular parts of iconographies (e.g., Apostles holdings scrolls with passages of the Creed, whereas others appear only once).
+Hence, it looks as if Inscription records should be connected both with Iconography and (more commonly) Option records, but also with Image records.
+If Inscriptions are quotations (this would normally the case in this situation), a link to the Text would be made.
+In this case, one would not transcribe the text, since it may be slightly different in every occurrence - if one wanted the wording, one would have to add a separate Inscription node to the Image record.

+When thinking of it, I wonder if one should not restrict Inscription to connections to Image record and connect Iconography and Option records directly with the text instead.

+**Attributes:**

+- text: This is the field that would normally be filled, it has the text in original language but in normalised spelling (e.g., without abbreviations)
+- text_diplomatic: This would be the field for exact ('diplomatic') transcriptions, if desired (I wouldn't use them, but some people might want to).
+This would probably need Unicode (I have no idea if Unicode is now the standard, anyway)
+- text_translated: For a translation of the text, if desired
+- lemma: by default False, set to True if one Iconography of the connected Image is of the type "Emblem" (can be undone manually, if needed).

+**Edges:**
+To be added later, when I have worked out what to do.

+**Additional criteria for creating links:**

+A link to a Text is only possible if the Text has the type "Quotation".
+This would mean that is actually quoted in the Text record.

+**Additional criteria for validation for saving record:**

+There must be either a link to a Text record, or the text field must be filled (or as condition for publishing?)

+**Additional criteria for validation for publishing record:**

+The record must be connected to an Image record (or, if I use that, to an Iconography record)

 # Group Records

 This small group of records that contain shared information for a (normally small) group of individual records.